Table of Contents_

 Your hoverboard’s user manual is an important resource that you should refer to when troubleshooting a battery problem.
 Hoverboard features and parts vary from model to model.
 The user manual will tell you exactly how your specific device operates, and what its specs are, and give you information on replacement parts.

 All hoverboards sold in the U.S. currently go through a UL-certification process to ensure they meet a certain safety standard.
 Still, if you suspect parts of your hoverboard are not functioning properly, it is essential to test it out safely.
 If at any point you experience a shock, sparks, or overheating, stop testing immediately and consult a professional.

 The best resource for understanding and replacing your hoverboard’s part is the owner’s manual that comes with the device.
 Keep the manual on hand throughout the testing process to make sure you are doing things correctly.
 The manual can help you better understand the hoverboard components and give you standard estimates for charging time, battery life, and other useful info.

 While many safety measures are in place to ensure that hoverboards and their replacement parts are safely built, you can still be at risk of finding a counterfeit battery online.
 The easiest way to avoid this is to purchase your replacement battery from a reputable seller or online store.
-Make sure the specs match with your old battery.
+Make sure the specs match your old battery.

-It is important that you charge your hoverboard safely and follow instructions in the user manual.
+It is important that you charge your hoverboard safely and follow the instructions in the user manual.
 Generally, a self-balancing scooter’s battery will take anywhere from two to four hours to charge completely.
 When it does, the battery indicator light should turn green.
-Do not leave the device charging for much longer than that as you risk the battery and device overheating.
-However, if the hoverboard’s battery and power system is heavily damaged but you are short of cash, you may still get a new hoverboard online for free.
+Do not leave the device charging for much longer than that, as you risk the battery and device overheating.
+However, if the hoverboard’s battery and power system is heavily damaged, but you are short of cash, you may still get a new hoverboard online for free.